tomMisson/eBMS-MIDI/README.md

 ## Frontend

-Our frontend is written in react and is compiled each time to docker containers spin up.
-Data is fetched from the API and posted using the javascript fetch command.
+Our frontend is written in React and is compiled each time to docker containers spin up, this is then passed to Nginx which hosts the frontend for us.
+Data is fetched from the API and posted using the javascript fetch command and is rendered our in the DOm via React props.
+This system allows us to scale out the different comonents and can easily be added to.